webis-de/summary-workbench/docs/docs/setup_quickstart.md

       model: T5
 ```

-This will configure `BLEU`, `ROUGE`, and `sentence transformers` as evaluation metrics, and `neuralsum` with the `T5` model, our custom `featuresum` summarizer, and `textrank` as summarizers.
+This will configure `BLEU`, `ROUGE`, and `Sentence-BERT` as evaluation metrics, and `neuralsum` with the `T5` model, our custom `featuresum` summarizer, and `TextRank` as summarizers.

 :::note

 If the `disabled` option is set to `true`, the plugin will not be loaded but information about the plugin will still be displayed in the demo.
 The disabled plugins in the example load large neural models.
-You can set `disabled` to `false` if you have enough space to load the plugins.
+You can set `disabled` to `false` if you have enough space on your system.

 :::